You must first sign in using either a Facebook, Google or Expiry week account.

 You can navigate to the Option Evaluator from the Expiry Week Home page by clicking on the link labeled "Option Evaluator".

 The Entry Date on the Evaluator shows the trading day for which the calculations are valid.
-You can use this date to determine when Expiry Week has finished performing its weekly updates.
-After each data refresh cycle the Entry Date will be set to the next trading day.
-Data is refreshed once a week after the close of trading on Friday.
+You can use this date to determine when Expiry Week has finished performing its nightly updates.

 We provide analysis for the following option strategies.

 We calculate returns based on the assumption the stock will close exactly at our projected target on expiry day.
 Since there are bid and ask related costs associated with closing each leg of an option position, you should expect to receive a bit less than the actual intrinsic value of your position if you sell it on the open market on expiry day.
-To adjust for this reality Expiry Week uses 95% of an Option Spread's meximum expected value when calculating Target Return.Buy and Sell Strikes
+To adjust for this reality Expiry Week uses 95% of an Option Spread's maximum expected value when calculating Target Return.Model Rating

 The Buy Strike is the option strike price at which you should position the long side of your trade; this will always be the strike price that is closest to